 1. Obtain or make at least 31 postcards, one for each poet on your list.
 Some people make their cards.
 Many places (like this) can turn your pictures into cards, as can any decent print shop.
 Make sure you print on decent card stock.

 3. Once you get your list, start writing original poems directly (1st take) onto postcards addressed to the names below you on the list of poets.
 (If you are #8 on the list, start with #9 and proceed from there.)
 Just like you’d write a typical postcard, only this one is a poem and linked to the epistle form, as you are writing TO someone.
 The idea is to practice spontaneity, that is write directly on the card in one take.
 If it’s hard at the start of the fest to do that, relax, because it gets better as the month goes on, no one can publish your poem without your permission and you are writing to a PERSON.
 (Usually a stranger, so act accordingly.
 Would you tell a stranger about your sex life?
 Probably not on the first card.)
 DON’T INSULT PEOPLE TO WHOM YOU WRITE.
-(Do I really have to write this?
-Yes.
-Write in the spirit of community.)
+(BE NICE and write in the spirit of community.)

 Review the links below for guidance ESPECIALLY the sending postcards to strangers blog post by David Sherman, the Ina Roy-Faderman testimonial and Linda Crosfield’s 7.14.16 blog post.
 Remember Allen Ginsberg’s paraphrase of the Blake quote: “Abstractions and Generalizations are the plea of the hypocrite, knave and scoundrel.”
 Or as Ezra Pound said: “Abstractions must be earned.”
 Really.